-The current Shimano Dura Ace and Ultegra Di2 groupsets were launched during the 2016 Tour de France.
-Both are available in rim (dual pivot and direct mount) and hydraulic disc brakes versions.
+The current Shimano Dura-Ace and Ultegra Di2 groupsets were launched during the 2016 Tour de France.
+Both are available in the rim (dual pivot and direct mount) and hydraulic disc brakes versions.

 In case you’re wondering, Di2 is the acronym for Digital Integrated Intelligence.

 - ST-R9120 – Mechanical shifting, hydraulic disc brakes

 - ST-R9170 – Di2 shifting, hydraulic disc brakes

 - ST-R8020 – Mechanical shifting, hydraulic disc brakes

 - ST-R8070 – Di2 shifting, hydraulic disc brakes